newmayor/researchproject_deepDIC/README.md

 Once image generation is complete, ensure the dataset_samples dir contain the correct number of data.
 These will be used to train the models.

 #### Train the model
-Train the DisplacementNet model using the notebook DisplacementNet_train.ipynb.
+Train the DisplacementNet model using the notebook `DisplacementNet_train.ipynb`.
 Ensure the correct paths to the training dataset and groundtruths is specified.

       .
       ├── ...